Edinburgh & District Shetland Association

 Archive: we have added an archive page for copies of old photos and documents.

-Next Event - Charity Ceilidh Dance, October 27th 8pm, Leith Town Hall (Thomas Morton Hall).
-An "event" has been created on our Facebook page.
+Next Event - Up-Helly-A' Dance, February 2 (2019), 8pm, Leith Town Hall (Thomas Morton Hall).
+An "event" will be created on our Facebook page.

-Note: We have had no photos or reports from the EDSA Up-Helly-Aa 2018 or the Sassermaet Supper to post here, so any would be welcome.
+Note: We have had very few photos or reports from the EDSA Up-Helly-Aa 2018 or the Sassermaet Supper to post here, so any would be welcome.

 For any event there is usually a limit to the numbers the venue can accommodate (usually the Thomas Morton Hall in Leith Town Hall at the bottom of Ferry Road), so tickets will be printed to match that number.
 To reserve tickets (which can be picked up and paid for at the door on the night) contact Hugh Halcrow by phone or email (see contacts).
 Any spare tickets will be available at the door, but it is best to reserve them to avoid disappointment.

 Check Events News for reports of recent and previous events and "Dis an' Dat" for other news and information snippets.
 Contact Robin Barclay (email) with any news, information or comment to place on this website.
 Photos and stories are always welcome from any members.